| CNY Hiking HOME PAGE | Virginia BRP Highlights | North Carolina BRP Highlights | |

 Food and Lodging

-Four lodges along the Parkway provide opportunities for overnight accomodations from spring through the fall foliage season.
+Four lodges along the Parkway provide opportunities for overnight accommodations from spring through the fall foliage season.
 Many Parkway travelers may find that getting off of the road and into the local towns and communities in the region is an enjoyable option for lodging as well.
+There are camping opportunities along the Parkway as well as just off the Parkway as well.
+Look below for more information on campgrounds along the Parkway.

 The Peaks of Otter Lodge is located twenty miles north of Roanoke, VA at Milepost 86.
 Phone 1-800-542 5927 for reservations.
-This is the only year-round lodging on the Parkway and offers dining, trails, fishing and seasonal interpretive programs at the park amphitheater.
+This is the only year round lodging on the Parkway and offers dining, trails, fishing and seasonal interpretive programs at the park amphitheater.
+In late 2010/early 2011 the NPS was in negotiations for

 Rocky Knob Cabins is open from May through the fall foliage season.
 Phone (540) 593-3503 for reservations.
 Located at Milepost 174 near Meadows of Dan, Va, these are small, rustic cabins built by the Civilian Conservation Corps during the early days of Parkway construction.